brotchie/zerotick-ns/README.md

 # ØTickNS
 ## The Minimalist Name Service for ØMQ

 ØTickNS is a registration and lookup service for translating reverse-DNS identified services into zeromq endpoints.
-Each registered service nominates the set of msgpack IDL defined protocols is implements.
+On registration each service indicates the set of msgpack IDL defined protocols it implements.